raylutz/daffodil/README.md

 Pydf can work well with Pandas and NumPy when number crunching and array-based operations are needed.
-Use Pydf to build the array incrementally using row-based operations, then read the data by NumPy or Pandas if the data is not uniform enough.
+Use Pydf to build the array incrementally using row-based operations, then read the data by NumPy or Pandas if the data is uniform enough.
 Using NumPy for data crunching is preferred because getting the data into NumPy is much faster, and NumPy is also a bit faster than Pandas.

-Pydf is pure python and can be run with no other packages installed.
+Pydf is pure python and can be run with no (or few) other packages installed.
 If Pandas is not used, start up time is improved dramatically.
 This can be very important in cloud-based parallel processing where every millsecond is billed.
 If conversions to or from Pandas is not required, then that package is not needed.

 ## Memory Footprint

-A Pydf object is about 1/3 the size of a lod (list-of-dicts) because the column names are not repeated.
+A Pydf object is about 1/3 the size of a lod (list-of-dicts) structure because the column names are not repeated, and dicts are allocated sparsely and consume more space than list-of-list (lol).
 However it takes about 4x more memory than a minimal Pandas dataframe and 10x more memory than single NumPy array.
 Yet, sometimes Pandas will be much larger when strings are included in the data.

 Thus, Pydf is a compromise.
-It is not as wasteful as commonly used list-of-dict for such tables, and is a good choice when rapid appends, inserts, row-based operations, and other mutation is required.
-It also provides row and column operations using \[row, col] indexes, which each can be slices.
+It is not as wasteful as commonly used lod for such tables, and is a good choice when rapid appends, inserts, row-based operations, and other mutation is required.
+It also provides row and column operations using \[row, col] indexes, where each can be slices or column names.

 ## Supports incremental appends

-Pydf can append one or multiple rows, cols or another Pydf object extremely quickly, because it leverages Python's data referencing approach.
+Pydf can append one or more rows, cols or another Pydf object extremely quickly, because it leverages Python's data referencing approach.
 If 'use_copy' is True, then a new deep copy is also made of the data, but this can be largely avoided in most data manipulation pipelines.
 When the data can be used without copying, then this will minimize overhead.

-A lod (list-of-dicts) is an easy to use data structure that mimics a 2-D array but it is expensive in space (3x larger than Pydf object) because the field names are repeated for each row.
-Also, it does not offer array manipulation primitives offered by Pydf.
+A lod is an easy to use data structure that mimics a 2-D array but it is expensive in space (3x larger than Pydf object) because the field names are repeated for each row.
+Also, it does not offer array manipulation primitives, convenient markdown reporting tools, and other features offered by Pydf.

 ## Column names

 Similar to Pandas and other dataframe concepts, Pydf has a separate set of column names that can be optionally used to name the columns.
-This is organized internally as a Python dictionary for fast column lookups by name.
+This is organized internally as a Python dictionary (hd) for fast column lookups by name.
-There are no restrictions on column names.
-However, to use the interface with SQLite, you must avoid using the double underscore "__" in the names, which is used to allow arbitrary names in SQLite.
-Also, please be aware that SQLite is case insensitive while Pydf is generally sensitive to case.
-Therefore, don't expect names to differ just because the case is different, although it usually will.
+Column names must be hashable, and other than that, there are no firm restrictions.

-It is good practice to avoid spaces and punctuation and use underscore ("_") to separate characters into groups rather than space.
+However, to use the interface with SQLite, avoid using the double underscore "__" in the names, which is used to allow arbitrary names in SQLite.

 When reading CSV files, the header is normally taken from the first (non-comment) line.
-If "user_format" is specified on reading csv files, the csv data will be pre-processed and "comment" lines starting with # removed.
+If "user_format" is specified on reading csv files, the csv data will be pre-processed and "comment" lines starting with # are removed.

 In some cases, you may be working with CSV files without a header of column names.
 Set noheader=True to avoid capturing the column names from the header line from csv input, and then column names will not be defined.

-When column names are taken from first (non-comment) line, they must exist (not blank) and be unique.
+When column names are taken from first (non-comment) line, they must exist (not be blank) and must be unique.
-If there any column name is blank, then these are named "UnnamedN" where N is the column number staring at 0.
+If any column name is blank, then these are named "UnnamedN" where N is the column number staring at 0.
 If there are duplicates, then the duplicate name is named "duplicatename_N", where 'duplicatename' is the original name and N is the column number.
 If you don't want this behavior, then use noheader=True and handle definition of the 'cols' parameter yourself.